ul/Violet.jl/README.md

 somethingelse = (sine(tri(3.3) + tri(2.0)) * myfirstsound)
 ```

-##Swappers
+### Swappers

-Swapper is a type, once created, it can easily switch any signals you create:
+Swapper is a type, once instantiated, it can easily switch any signals you create:
 ```
 newswap = Swapper(engine, myfirstsound)
 ```

-With swappers you don't need to push it manual to engine, it'll pushed when you run it:
+With swappers you don't need to push audiosignal manually to engine, it'll be pushed when you run it:
 ```
 run(newswap)
 ```